 Is Snoring Affecting Your Health?

 Most people are unaware that they suffer from sleep apnea.
-A huge misconception is that sleep apnea only affects older overweight men is far from the truth.
+A huge misconception is that sleep apnea only affects older overweight men.
 Anyone can have sleep apnea, regardless of gender, body type, or age.
 Obstructive sleep apnea is not limited to adults, children are affected too!
 There are several alternative treatments that may help with sleep apnea, especially for children, such as craniosacral and chiropractic therapies, homeopathic remedies, and anti-inflammatory approach, which can be as simple as modifying ones diet.
 Poor facial shape is a contributor of sleep apnea and can be corrected with Orthotropics in children when identified early.

 Sleep apnea has numerous health effects on the body than just daytime tiredness such as:

 Irregular Heart Beats, and Heart Attacks

 The American Academy of Sleep Medicine recommends oral appliances (also known as dental devices) for patients with mild-to-moderate obstructive sleep apnea.
 Oral appliances are known to improve sleep for patients by improving airflow, and reducing apnea and snoring.